navy religious program specialist - navy rp

 The Navy discontinued the Specialist “W” rating after the war in 1945.

-However, having realized the contribution that Special “W”s provided during the conflict, the Navy saw the value in providing Navy Chaplain’s with an assistant.
-Realizing this, the Navy used qualified sailors from the Yeoman (YN) and Personnelman (PN) ratings to provide this support.
+However, having realized the contribution that “W” Specialists provided during the conflict, the Navy saw the value in providing Navy Chaplains with assistants.

-Finally, in 1979, the Navy officially established the Religious Program Specialist rating.
-There were several conditions that these pioneers had to meet, the most important and taxing of these was the willingness to serve as a combatant with the US Marine Corps.
+There were several conditions that these pioneers had to meet.
+The most important and taxing of these was the willingness to serve as a combatant with the US Marine Corps.

-In the early 2000s, the Navy considered merging RPs back into the YN rate, along with Legalman (LN) and Cryptologic Technician Administration (CTA,) in their reduction-in-force (RIF) efforts, but abandoned the notion rather quickly when they realized the importance of the roles RPs served, particularly with the Marine Corps.
+In the early 2000s, the Navy considered merging RPs back into the YN rate, along with Legalman (LN) and Cryptologic Technician Administration (CTA,) in their reduction-in-force (RIF) efforts.

 Navy RPs do not require ordination, do not act as religious leaders, nor do they provide pastoral or religious counseling to Marines, Sailors, or their families.